wix-incubator/wml/readme.md

-# wmlink
+# wml

-> Use wmlink when symlinks simply aren't enough
+> Use wml (watchman-link) when symlinks simply aren't enough

-Wmlink listens to changes in some folder (using [watchman](https://facebook.github.io/watchman/)) and copies changed files to another folder.
+Wml listens to changes in some folder (using [watchman](https://facebook.github.io/watchman/)) and copies changed files to another folder.

 ## Why?